ELVIS: Enhance Low-Light for Video Instance Segmentation in the Dark: Methodology

 \subsection{Video Instance Segmentation in ELVIS}

-\subsubsection{Enhancement Decoder Integration}
+\subsubsection{Enhancement decoder integration}

-Existing VIS methods~\cite{huang2022minvis, heo2023genvis, zhang2025dvis++} are not specifically designed to handle degraded videos and therefore perform poorly, even when retrained on synthetic low-light data, as shown in~\cref{fig:visual_comparison_lmots_frames_segms}.
+Existing VIS methods~\cite{huang2022minvis, heo2023genvis, zhang2025dvis++} are not specifically designed to handle degraded videos and therefore perform poorly, even when re-trained on synthetic low-light data, as shown in~\cref{fig:visual_comparison_lmots_frames_segms}.
 To address this limitation, our framework, ELVIS, introduces an enhancement decoder head within the segmentation module of the network.
 We integrate this decoder into the Mask2Former~\cite{cheng2021mask2former} architecture, which serves as the foundation for many state-of-the-art VIS models.

 The proposed enhancement decoder employs a multi-scale deformable attention pixel decoder~\cite{zhu2021deformable} consisting of ten transformer decoder layers combined with bilinear upsampling layers to reconstruct normal-light frames.
-We train the enhanced VIS network by adding an L1 loss between the clean normal-light videos and the decoder’s reconstructed outputs.
+We train the enhanced VIS network by adding an L1 loss between the clean normal-light videos and the decoder’s reconstructed outputs, as a simple-yet-effective loss function.
 This additional head maps the latent features of Mask2Former to normal-light representations, guiding the network to disentangle scene content from degradations present in low-light videos.